 On June 15th, I embark on a 75 day tour of Adventure Cycling Association’s (ACA) Northern Tier bike route.
 The route is almost 4,200 miles long, with more than 111,000 feet of climbing, through eleven states and hopefully two countries.
 The ride starts off north of Puget Sound, Washington and cuts through the northern reaches of this great country until we arrive Bar Harbor and Acadia National Park on the coast of Maine.
-To read the daily blow by blow report of this adventure, click Here.
+To read the daily blow by blow report of this adventure, from the beginning click Here.
 To navigate to the next or previous blog post, look for the tiny “NEXT” and “PREVIOUS” links that follow the “Published by Eileen Hardy” paragraph at the bottom of each page.

 Before I get into the details of the ride, I need to explain why I have not posted another epic ride since 2018.
 In 2019, I had planned to ride either the Atlantic Coast or Northern Tier.
 But that all took the back seat when I married the gentleman I met while riding the Pacific Coast route (you can relive that moment here: 9/22/18 – 9/23/18 – Leo Carrillo State to Long Beach & Rest day in Long Beach).
 Well actually, we met online (ahem) several months earlier, but not in person, until I rode into Long Beach, where he was recuperating from a serious cycling injury.